enebular/docs/en/GetStarted/Introduction.md

 Please check the following.

-1. Do you check right mail accout?
+1. Did you give the correct email account?
-1. Don't you set filtering to enebular.com?
+1. Did you set a filter for enebular.com?
-1. Please contact to ** support@enebular.com **.
+1. If you have not received an verification mail please contact ** support@enebular.com **.

 ## Creating a Project